datanomer/My_dotfiles/README.md

-These are my current linux desktop utility configs.
+These are my current everyday linux utility configs.